- Home

 Sentinel lymph node biopsy (SLNB)

-When breast cancer spreads outside the breast, it first goes to particular lymph nodes in the armpit or near the breastbone (sternum).
+When breast cancer spreads outside the breast, it first goes to a particular lymph node or nodes in the armpit or near the breastbone (sternum).
 These are called the sentinel nodes.
 A sentinel node biopsy finds and removes them so they can be tested for cancer cells.

-If there are no cancer cells in the sentinel nodes, the rest of the lymph nodes are left in place.
+If there are no cancer cells in the sentinel nodes, no more lymph nodes are removed.
 If there is more than a small amount of disease in the sentinel nodes, you may have axillary lymph node dissection or radiation therapy.

 Axillary lymph node dissection (ALND)

-This is also called axillary lymph node clearance (AC).
-If cancer is found in the lymph nodes, then most or all of the axillary lymph nodes (usually 10–25) will be removed to reduce the risk of the cancer coming back (recurrence) in the armpit.
-The results also guide what other treatment your doctor recommends.
+If cancer is found in the lymph nodes, then most or all of the axillary lymph nodes (usually 10–25) may be removed to reduce the risk of the cancer coming back (recurrence) in the armpit.
+The nodes are tested and the results guide what other treatment may be needed.
+ALND is also called axillary lymph node clearance (AC).
+Radiation therapy may be used instead of ALND.

 Side effects

-You may have arm or shoulder stiffness, weakness, reduced movement and pain; numbness in the arm, shoulder, armpit and parts of the chest; seroma – which is fluid collecting near the surgical scar; lymphoedema; and cording.
-Side effects are usually worse after axillary lymph node dissection because more lymph nodes are removed.
+You may have arm or shoulder stiffness, weakness and pain; numbness in the arm, shoulder, armpit and parts of the chest; fluid collecting near the surgical scar (seroma); lymphoedema; and cording.
+Side effects are usually worse after ALND than after an SLNB because more lymph nodes are removed in an ALND.

 Finding the sentinel nodes